agent6/subnetting/README.md

 - Or edit the subnet mask; it normalizes to a valid mask and updates CIDR.

 ## GitHub Pages
-Host it directly from this repo with GitHub Pages:
+This site is hosted at: https://agent6.github.io/subnetting/

+To host your own fork via GitHub Pages:
 - Push this repository to GitHub.
 - In your repo, go to: Settings → Pages.
 - Build and deployment → Source: “Deploy from a branch”.